onesmuskipz/E-Commerce/README.md

 - **Hero Section**: A prominent area for introducing the company and showcasing a search form for services.
 - **Stats Section**: Displays key metrics such as 24/7 customer support, projects completed, and team members.
 - **Consulting Specialists**: Details about the company's surveying services with images.
-- **Why Choose Us Section**: Highlights the key reasons customers should choose PinLoc Surveyors.
+- **Why Choose Us Section**: Highlights the key reasons customers should choose Cheersway E-commerce.
 - **Testimonials Section**: Displays client feedback on services.
 - **Newsletter Section**: A form to subscribe to the company newsletter.
 - **Footer**: Contact information and additional useful links.